-- St Nicholas CEVC Primary has a complaints procedure- this can be found on our website and on request from the office.
+- St Augustine of Canterbury Catholic Primary School has a complaints procedure this can be found on our website and on request from the office.
 As a school we encourage children and families to raise complaints, concerns or comments with us.
 We have a robust internal investigation process. - Safeguarding concerns should be raised with school immediately.
-If a child is at immediate risk, then the individual needs to contact First Response 01634 334466 or the police on 101.

-All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+If a child is at immediate risk, then the individual needs to contact First Response 01634 334466 or the police on 101. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
 Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 19 of this policy.